Newport Solar owner and founder Doug Sabetti and his wife don’t pay for their electricity… at their house nor at “Doug’s Yurt”.

 - Heating their domestic water electrically with an air-source heat pump, which is much more efficient than traditional electrically heated water

-- Using only Energy Star appliances such as their dishwasher, cloths washer, clothes dryer, and refrigerator
+- Using only Energy Star appliances such as their dishwasher, clothes washer, clothes dryer, and refrigerator

 Now, isn’t that cool; wouldn’t we all like to file away our monthly invoice without sending any money to the utility?
 Did you know that some people don’t even have an account with the utility?
 Some solar homes don’t buy and sell electricity to the utility in a Net-Metering agreement; they produce and store their electricity on-site.
 These homes are considered “Off-Grid”.

 “Doug’s Yurt” – Their “Off-Grid” Yurt in Utah

 In rural southeast Utah, Doug and his wife have a 500 square foot Yurt powered entirely by the sun.

 There are no electric poles or power lines running to or from the building.
 The solar panels are connected to batteries and a load center that runs electricity to lights and power outlets inside the yurt.
 During the day the solar panels charge the batteries and power appliances directly; at night the batteries output stored energy to run lights and appliances.

 Even though Doug and his wife are conscious of their electricity use in Newport, they are more conscious about energy use at the Yurt.
 They do not have the utility there to “back them up” if they use too much power from the batteries.

 In addition to producing and storing electricity at their Yurt, they also use other strategies to reduce input from the outside world and remain sustainable:

 - Use a wood-fired stove for cooking and heating from natural deadfall.